-As of December 31, 2020, there were shares of our preferred stock outstanding consisting of 25,000,000 shares of our Series A convertible preferred stock, 34,600,523 shares of our Series B convertible preferred stock and shares of our Series C convertible preferred stock.
-We issued shares of our Series C convertible preferred stock subsequent to December 31, 2020.
+As of December 31, 2020, there were shares of our preferred stock outstanding consisting of 25,000,000 shares of our Series A convertible preferred stock, 34,600,523 shares of our Series B convertible preferred stock and shares of our Series C convertible preferred stock subsequent to December 31, 2020.
 All currently outstanding shares of convertible preferred stock will be converted into an aggregate of shares of common stock upon the closing of this offering.